 However (according to this guest speaker’s summary of several books), because we aren’t naturally wired to think about the good things, we have to consciously practice, until our brains starts to do it naturally.
 Much of it sounded very similar to cultivating gratitude, of which I’m a fan.

 The speaker gave an example of an exercise where you find something pleasant but overlooked to meditate upon, like “how nice it is to breathe, to have enough air.”
 When she said this, I thought, “that’s right!
 It is pretty awesome to breathe.”
-But then she kept talking–and this was not so much the teaching as just a thought from her life I think– she said, “I have a friend who has cancer, and when we talked the other day, he told me he was having trouble breathing, that he couldn’t get enough air anymore.”
+And I felt grateful!

 Scroll back up and click on that “Neuroplasticity” link.
 It’s a 2-minute video that’s interesting.

 The book being discussed by our speaker was called Hardwiring Happiness.
-(I haven’t read it)

 You might be interested in this cliff’s Notes Version (actually About.com) of the Buddha’s views on suffering.

 Here’s an article suggested by this widget that’s attached to my blog: